blikblum/slick-router/README.md

 ## Installation

-The main library size including path-to-regexp dependency is ~15kB minified (without gzip compression). wc and routerLinks middlewares accounts for 3kb each.
+The main library size including regexparam dependency is ~12kB minified (without gzip compression).
+With wc and routerLinks middlewares the size increases to ~17kb.
+AnimatedOutlet web component, which can be used independent from the router, has a 2.5kb size.
 See [webpack test project](examples/tree-shaking) for more results.

     $ npm install --save slick-router